puppetlabs/pxp-agent/README.md

 # PXP Agent

+This repository is archived and Perforce will no longer be updating this repository.
+For more information, see https://www.puppet.com/blog/open-source-puppet-updates-2025.

 This is the agent for the PCP Execution Protocol [(PXP)][pxp_specs_root], based on the the Puppet Communications Protocol [(PCP)][pcp_specs_root].
 It enables the execution of [actions][pxp_specs_actions] on remote nodes.